GSA-TTS/10x-website/news/2022-selected-projects.md

 To learn more about what it means for a project to begin Phase 1, see our process.
 We anticipate kicking off these projects on a rolling basis over the next few months.

 The best place to find information on these projects — and other active or completed 10x projects — as well as our process, is right here on our website.
-See some of our projects on the [Investments](/investments/) pages.
+See some of our projects on the [investments]({{ investments-url | url}}) pages.

 ### About 10x